MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-compensation-payroll.md

 To mark an employee as ready to pay:

 1. Open **Compensation management**.
-There are two tiles in the workspace
+There are two tiles in the workspace:
     - **Employees ready to pay**
     - **Employees not ready to pay**
     ![Compensation management workspace.](./media/hr-ready-to-pay-1-workspace.png)